 - Bearing supports and couplings between the supports can be considered by transfer functions or state space matrices, which may be imported from measurements or from results of 3D FE models of a casing for example.

-- Nonlinear fluid film bearing charcteristics can be calculated and considered in transient analyses.
+- Nonlinear fluid film bearings, nonlinear couplings as well as general user defined nonlinearities can be considered in transient analyses.